How to Sketch with a Perspective Grid

 Concepts Drawing Tip: Use the Filled Stroke tool with Align enabled for a fast fill on the grid - just trace your shapes.

-Concepts Drawing Tip: Use the Triadic color palette for quick color reference.
+Concepts Drawing Tip (iOS): Use the Triadic color palette for quick color reference.
 Find a color on the color wheel, then use this palette to reference lighter and darker shades of the same color.
-Learn how to use Concepts' color palettes here.
+Learn how to use Concepts' color palettes in iOS here.

 3. If your third vanishing point was high in the sky and horizon line low to the ground, you'll have created a scene that appears to be above you.
 Try turning your objects into a futuristic floating city.